LoghinVladDev/AI_Solitaire_Review/CodingPlan.md

 every pile.
     Move cards from one tableau pile to another.

-3. Gameplay.Stockpile and waste pile interaction: Draw cards from the stockpile one at a time.
+3. Gameplay.Pile and waste pile interaction: Draw cards from the stockpile one at a time.
 If you can play a card, place it in a tableau or foundation.
 Otherwise, discard it to the waste pile.
     After exhausting your stockpile, reshuffle the waste pile and use it